 The Kinarm End-Point robot is a stiff, graspable robot that can create highly complex mechanical environments.
-High-resolution secondary encoders and force/torque sensors provide outstanding feedback signals.
-Handle is exchangeable for grip force studies.
+The system’s high-resolution secondary encoders and (optional) force/torque sensors provide outstanding feedback signals.
+Its handle can be exchanged to support grip force studies.

 Designed for Bilateral Studies

-The Lab was designed to be bilateral, ensuring simultaneous control of both KINARM End-Point robots which is essential for comparison of inter-arm performance and the study of bimanual coordination.
-Any unilateral system can be upgraded to bilateral post purchase (subject to component availability).
+The Lab was designed to be bilateral, ensuring simultaneous control of both Kinarm End-Point robots which is essential for comparison of inter-arm performance and the study of bimanual coordination.
+Any unilateral system can be upgraded to a bilateral version post-purchase, subject to component availability.

 Kinarm End-Point Labs are modular in design, providing a simple way to build a lab over time as needs and funds expand.
-Start with a single, robot and data acquisition system and upgrade later to a deluxe lab with two robots and integrated virtual/augmented (subject to component availability).
+For instance, start with a single robot and data acquisition system with the possibility of later upgrading to a lab with two robots and integrated VR/AR displays.

-A head-free gaze-tracker solution (customized EyeLink1000+) that: simplifies experimental set-up, ensuring nothing interferes with the head which is especially important in clinical research; and is easily accommodated in the Kinarm Virtual Reality System where space is limited.
-Any existing KINARM Lab can be upgraded to include gaze-tracking.
-Download tech sheet.
+Include a head-free gaze-tracker solution (customized EyeLink1000+) that: simplifies experimental set-up, ensuring nothing interferes with the head which is especially important in clinical research; and is easily accommodated in the Kinarm Virtual Reality System where space is limited.
+Any existing Kinarm Lab can be upgraded to include gaze-tracking.
+Download our brochure.

-A good starter configuration includes a robot with secondary encoder, data acquisition system with Dexterit-E, Virtual Reality Display, robot stand and locking chair
+A good starter configuration includes a robot with data acquisition system with Dexterit-E, 2D VR/AR display, robot stand and chair.

 Adjustable Height Configuration with Gaze-Tracking